sentry-kubernetes/charts/sentry/README.md

 ```

 Which are load balancer annotations specified in the service configuration for the load balancer to pick while creating the target groups.

+NOTE: AWS ALB Controller's Service annotations don't apply here as we want the `aws-load-balancer-controller` to pick-up the services and apply the appropriate healthcheck-path per service and not create a load balancer for the service itself.
+The service annotations will only apply when you want the service to be load balanced.